dopeboy/wetrade/README.md

 ## Overview

 WeTrade is an online marketplace to lend and borrow home goods.
 It was built at the [2016 My Brother's Keeper hackathon](https://www.eventbrite.com/e/my-brothers-keeper-hackathon-mbkhack-oakland-2016-tickets-19228327445) in Oakland put on by [Qeyno labs](http://www.qeyno.com/).
+It won first place.

 ## Team